 So how much does an investment in a Drexel education cost?
 Take a look at the breakdown of an average first year at Drexel.

 Your First-Year Costs

 During your first year at Drexel, you will attend classes for three quarters: fall, winter, and spring.
 The enrollment plan for transfer students may be different depending on their transfer credit evaluation.
-Below are the estimated costs of tuition, fees, and average room and board for the 2017–2018 academic year:
+Below are the estimated costs of tuition, fees, and average room and board based on three quarters for the 2018–2019 academic year: